-MECHANICAL DESIGN & ENGINEERING LEVEL 2
+TE-MECHANICAL ENGINEERING LEVEL 2

-Prerequisite: Drafting & Design 12: Mechanical Design & Engineering Level 1
+Prerequisite: Mechanical Design & Engineering Level 1

-- Aptitude in Math and Physics is very beneficial. - Will appeal to those interested in continuing to gain knowledge in Engineering and other Mechanical Design careers before applying to post-secondary courses. - Students will increase their knowledge of 3D modeling and design in both CAD (Autodesk Inventor), manual drafting and practical building. - Students will work through an intensive design process providing them with a set of complete working drawings and a 3D printed scale model of a personal design. - Evaluation is based on quality & quantity of completed assignments.
+- This course will appeal to those interested in continuing to gain knowledge in Engineering and a large number of other Mechanical Design careers before applying to post secondary courses. - Students will increase their knowledge of 3D modeling and design in both CAD(Autodesk Inventor), manual drafting and practical building. - Students will work through an intensive design process providing them with a set of complete working drawings and a 3D printed scale model of a personal design. - Evaluation is based on quality and quantity of competed assignments.